Features, Essays, & Radio Stories

 The Challenge of Book-Tour Travel as a Non-Binary Author – Lit Hub – Feb.
 2019

-An essay about coming out as my first book has come out
+An essay about coming out as my first book came out

 My Friendsgiving Isn't a Trend.
 It's a Lifeline. – Bon Appétit's Healthyish – Nov.
 2018